 About ESB Energy

 ESB Energy has been the main gas and electricity supplier in Ireland for more than 90 years.
 Since 2017, ESB Energy has been supplying homes in Britain.
+In 2021, it further cemented its foothold in the energy market by becoming a 75%+ stakeholder in well-regarded challenger supplier So Energy.

 The gas and electricity supplier aims to be "the most easy to deal with" energy supplier in Great Britain.
 The energy provider also touts its environmental responsibility; they are currently invested in 18 wind farms and nine hydroelectric stations across Britain and Ireland, with the aim to continue offering competitive energy solutions to customers.